bkager/Tiny-node-cookbook/recipe-cat-server-1.md

 Run your server code from the command line (`node cat-server.js`).
 You'll see your 'Server is listening' message again.
 Everything so far has happened in the Node runtime environment that you're accessing from the command line.

 Now, open a browser and go to `http://localhost:3000/`.
 Your browser is acting as a client and trying to connect to your server.
-Just by trying to connect, it has sent your server an http request.
+Just by trying to connect to that address, it has sent your server a basic http request.
+A server will usually send back some sort of default resources, like the front page of a website.
 No joy, browser!
-The server still can't send a response back.
+Your server still can't send a response back.
 However, back on the command line, your server program shows that it has received the browser's request by logging the request object to the command line.

 > Side note: If you've played around in the browser dev tools before, you may be wondering why the console.log statement prints to the command line instead of to the console in the browser, where you've probably seen output before.
 The answer is that the Node runtime environment, which is where cat-server.js is running, sends output to the command line, while JavaScript code that's running in the browser runtime environment prints console.log statements to the browser console.
-They're each limited to the console in their own environment.
-The browser console doesn't currently have access to anything that's going on in the Node runtime, because the server hasn't sent anything from Node back to the browser yet.
+The browser and Node are two different environments which are trying to communicate through http requests.
+Right now, the browser console doesn't have access to anything that's going on in the Node runtime, because the server hasn't sent anything from Node back to the browser yet.
 In the next recipe we'll change this.
+> **XXX ADD ILLUSTRATION?**

  &nbsp;